-Where the deployment of the Method will cause a measurable change in the operation of the Transmission System in a controllable way.
+Where the deployment of the Method will cause a measurable change in the operation of the Transmission System or in the operation of the Distribution System in a controllable way.

 Directly Attributable Costs

 As set out in the NIC Licence Condition - costs related to the maintenance and management of Intellectual Property Rights generated through Eligible NIC Projects.